THINKLab2020/carekit-hyperprotect-lab/README.md

 ## IBM Hyper Protect Virtual Server Bootstrapping with Ansible

-Requires HPVS and MongoDB IBM Cloud instances
+> Pre-requisites : IBM Hyper Protect Virtual Servers and MongoDB in IBM Hyper Protect DBaaS

-1. Two critical additions to the yml files must be made in order to successfully run the hpvs_setup.yml playbook.
+Two critical additions to the yml files must be made in order to successfully run the hpvs_setup.yml playbook.
 Add the following values accordingly:

-   - ansible.cfg
+_ansible.cfg:_

-   - Within the ansible.cfg file, the value for environmental variable \_ansible\*ssh_private_key_file\* is currently an empty string.
+Within the ansible.cfg file, the value for environmental variable `ansible_ssh_private_key_file` is currently an empty string.
 Add the location and name of your public SSH key used to provision the Hyper Protect Virtual Server

-     - Example: ansible_ssh_private_key_file = "~/.ssh/id_rsa.pub"
+Example: ansible_ssh_private_key_file = "~/.ssh/id_rsa.pub"

 ```bash
 Ryleys-MacBook-Pro:ansible_setup ryley.wharton1ibm.com$ cat inventory.yml